tikv/website/content/docs/security.md

 ### Configure the Client

 When connecting your TiKV Client, you'll need to specify the TLS options.
-In this example we build a configuration for the [Rust Client](https://github.com/tikv/client-rust):
+In this example, we build a configuration for the [Rust Client](https://github.com/tikv/client-rust):

 ```rust
 let config = Config::new(/* ... */).with_security(